IBM/aiops-pot/docs/Turbonomic POT/add-targets.md

 - Turbonomic Server URL
 - Turbonomic Server credentials for Kubeturbo to communicate with.
 Typically it can be Site Administrator or Administrator role
-- Access to registry `icr.io/cpopen/turbonomic/kubeturbo:<version>` (Version 8.7.5 or higher) or [Docker hub / docker.io ] for versions 8.7.4 or lower
+- Access to registry `icr.io/cpopen/turbonomic/kubeturbo:<version>` (Version 8.7.5 or higher) or [Docker hub or docker.io] for versions 8.7.4 or lower
 - Ports 443 and 10250

 ### Types of Deployment of Kubeturbo